stasaki/clei2block/README.md

 The training of the model takes about 3 minutes.
 You will see the following outputs.

   * `prediction.npy`: predicted protein values stored as NumPy array

-Download models trained with ROSMAP brain data
+How to use a pre-trained model with ROSMAP brain data
 ============

+### Download models trained with ROSMAP brain data
-The clei2block models for ROSMAP brain data are available at http://dx.doi.org/10.7303/syn23624037.
+The clei2block models for ROSMAP brain data and input variable names are available at http://dx.doi.org/10.7303/syn23624037.

 You can programmatically download data and models via Synapse API client